jamesharrop/jamesharrop.github.io/README.md

-This is the repository of the Jekyll source for my website [www.jharrop.com](http://www.jharrop.com)
+This is the repository of the Jekyll source for my personal website [www.jamesharrop.org](http://www.jamesharrop.org)